BraydenR0311/unsplash-api-wallpaper/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-└── unsplash_api_wallpaper   <- Source code for use in this project.
+└── unsplash_python_wrapper   <- Source code for use in this project.
 ```

 --------